Xilinx/RFNoC-HLS-NeuralNet/README.md

 Second, additional edits to uhd-fpga's build system are required to provide OOT modules with the extra flexibility to generate HLS and then plug into a new FPGA build.
 These updates will let you point to Makefiles in an OOT module, which can then generate IP or HLS, when running "make E310_RFNOC", "make X310_RFNOC_HG", etc. These edits are forked here: https://github.com/ejk43/fpga/tree/new_oot_includes

 For the time being, I would recommend merging or cherry picking these updates into uhd-fpga.

+## Workflow

+The HLS-RFNoC workflow is a bit involved, yet worthwhile.

+TODO: Discuss

 ## Examples